hauchel/duco/README.md

 transfers the script mydu.py to ESP with IP 192.168.178.41.
-Much faster than compiling and flashing ESP with Arduino IDE.
+Slightly faster than compiling and flashing ESP with Arduino IDE.